pyrkamarcin/CommonDataLayer/docs/rfc/0020_Materialization_Types.md

 ```

 In the diff excerpt we see, that 13 introduces new types `macaddr8` and `pg_snapshot`, and deprecates `txid_snapshot`.
 I
-have to mention also, that `pg_snapshot` is not present in PSQL 12, but `macaddr8` is.
+have to mention also that `pg_snapshot` is not present in PSQL 12, but `macaddr8` is.
+This may prove an issue when dealing with non-basic types.

-That out of the way, we don't really know if we should support all postgres types to begin with.

 | name | aliases | description |
 |---|---|---|